alumae/gst-kaldi-nnet2-online/README.md

 The following works on Linux (I'm using Debian 'testing'; Ubuntu 12.04 also works).

-Compile Kaldi trunk, using the shared configuration:
+Compile Kaldi trunk (make sure you are using the latest version), using the shared configuration:
 In Kaldi's 'src' directory:

     ./configure --shared